 Gudea ruled the state of Lagash in southern Mesopotamia, the Sumerian heartland, around 2144-2124 BC.
 He left behind a large number of inscriptions, including two clay cylinders, which in about 1300 lines of literary Sumerian describe the construction and inauguration of the main temple in Lagash.
 Gudea’s Sumerian is considered to be the classic form of the language.
-In this course we will read selected passages from his inscriptions, study their language and script, and discuss their cultural and historical background.
+In this course we will read selected passages from his ‘Cylinder A’, study its language and script, and look into its cultural and historical background.

 After this course you can:

 transliterate the cuneiform script of the Gudea inscriptions;